We've been featured in:

 • Were not trained in how to use PPE properly

-• Were not shown how to operate safety features of machinery you used as part of your job
+• Were not shown how to operate the safety features of machinery you used as part of your job

 Inadequate Training At Work Injury Claim Calculator